 |Car washing with hose||200 litres|

 |Hosing driveway||100 litres|

 Many of these activities will be spread over a number of days, or across a family.
 However, the table indicates how much water consumption can be affected by just a few common actions.

 Water saving technologies, such as low flow shower heads can help reduce consumption, but sometimes more radical actions are needed, especially during periods of acute water shortage.

-In the next step, we will illustrate this with a recent example from Cape Town in South Africa.
+In the next step, we’ll illustrate this with a recent example from Cape Town, South Africa.

 Over to you